Joe Looney (offensive lineman): Dallas Cowboys

 On March 29, 2016, the Dallas Cowboys signed Looney as a free agent to a two-year contract, to replace the recently departed Mackenzy Bernadeau, as a versatile backup that could play any of the interior positions along the offensive line.
 He replaced an injured Ronald Leary at left guard in the fourth quarter against the Cleveland Browns.
 After Geoff Swaim was injured against the Pittsburgh Steelers, he began to be used as a blocking tight end in short yardage situations.
 He helped rookie running back Ezekiel Elliott become the rushing NFL leader and was one of the offensive linemen that Elliott gave an ATV as a gift at the end of the season.

 In 2017, he appeared in all 16 games as a backup.
 He earned the name "Jumbo Joe" while, despite being a backup, he appeared frequently in jumbo packages featuring an extra lineman.

 On March 26, 2018, Looney re-signed with the Cowboys on a two-year contract.
 In 2018, Looney was named the starting center for all 16 games after Travis Frederick was diagnosed with Guillain–Barré syndrome and missed the entire season.

-In 2019, he returned to a reserve role after Frederick regained his health and his starting job.
+In 2019, Looney returned to a reserve role after Frederick regained his health and his starting job.
 He appeared in 16 games with one start at center in the season finale against the Washington Redskins.

 On March 19, 2020, Looney re-signed with the Cowboys.
 He was named the starting center following the retirement of Frederick.
-He suffered a sprained MCL in Week 4 and was placed on injured reserve on October 10, 2020.
+Looney suffered a sprained MCL in Week 4 and was placed on injured reserve on October 10.
 He was activated on October 31.
-He appeared in 13 games with 12 starts at center and was replaced with rookie Tyler Biadasz while he was out.
+Looney appeared in 13 games (starting 12) at center and was replaced with rookie Tyler Biadasz while he was out.
 He was not re-signed after the season.